Shallow Water Memory: Stokes and Darwin Drifts: Shallow water gauge theory: A review

 where in the second equality for $B$ we used \eqref{Noether-lin} which implies $\eta=(H\zeta-Q)/f$, with $Q$ being time-independent.
 Therefore, $\widetilde{B}=\frac{f}{H}B+\frac{Q}{H}, \widetilde{E}_i=\frac{f}{H}E_i$ and hence $\widetilde{A}_0=\frac{f}{H} A_0, \widetilde{A}_i= \frac{f}{H} A_i{-}\frac{Q}{2H}\epsilon_{ij} x^j$, up to a gauge transformation $\tilde{\Laa}$.
 That is, $\tilde{A}_\mu$ may be solved in terms of $A_\mu$.
 We finally note that the linearized equations \eqref{lin-shallow-eom} in terms of $E_i, B$ take the form

 Here $v$ is the speed of gravity waves in the shallow water system.

-Let us now focus on $Q=0$ sector.
+Let us now focus on the $Q=0$ sector.
 In this case, $\tilde{A}_\mu=\frac{f}{H} A_\mu$, up to a gauge transformation.
-Eliminating $\tilde{A}_{\mu}$ in favor of $A_\mu$, the linearized equations \eqref{lin-shallow-eom} in this sector may be obtained from a three-dimensional Maxwell-Chern-Simon (MCS) action \cite{Tong:2022gpg},\footnote{For the generic $Q\neq 0$ case, $Q$ appears as a background electric charge in the MCS theory and the term $\frac{Q}{H} A_0$ should be added to the Lagrangian.}
+Eliminating $\tilde{A}_{\mu}$ in favor of $A_\mu$ (in more standard field theory terminology, integrating out $\tilde{A}_{\mu}$), the linearized equations \eqref{lin-shallow-eom} in this sector may be obtained from a three-dimensional Maxwell-Chern-Simon (MCS) action \cite{Tong:2022gpg},\footnote{For the generic $Q\neq 0$ case, $Q$ appears as a background electric charge in the MCS theory and the term $\frac{Q}{H} A_0$ should be added to the Lagrangian.}

 where $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ is the field strength, $F_{0i}=E_{i}$ with $E_i$ given in \eqref{dictionary-lin} and $F_{ij}=\epsilon_{ij} \eta$.
 We lower and raise the indices with the metric,